ToyB-Chan/mini-file-format/README.md

 Name = Emily Johnson
 Age = 24
 ```
-As mentioned above, it is to be handled like any other subsection - that means not starting at index 0 nor having discontinuous indicies make the file illformed.
+As mentioned above, it is to be handled like any other subsection - that means not starting at index 0 or having discontinuous indicies do _not_ make the file illformed.

 ## Example Structure
 ```text